middleburygcl/wings/README.md

 4. Connect to the server by opening `wings/apps/xwing/index.html` and you should see an icosahedron.
 Click and drag the mouse to rotate the mesh!

-Alternatively, you can try out the more complete hybrid mesh viewer by running `bin/vwing` and opening `wings/apps/vwing/index.html` (or https://philipclaude.github.io/wings/vwing/).
+Alternatively, you can try out the more complete hybrid mesh viewer by running `bin/vwing [filename]` and opening `wings/apps/vwing/index.html` (or https://philipclaude.github.io/wings/vwing/).

 #### **how `wings` works**